 During the month of March, I’m always racing to teach as much as I can in as short of amount of time as possible, despite the fact that I know it’s not best teaching practices.
 My first several years teaching, I never dreamed of taking time to do something extra for St. Patrick’s Day, but I couldn’t help but notice all the excitement in our K-2 students.
 I didn’t want to be the teacher where the fun ended, so I tried to think of ways to incorporate our standards into meaningful activities with a St. Patrick’s Day theme.

 I’ve always loved the idea of leprechaun traps, because that’s a seriously fun project, but I had a hard time finding a way to tie it into my standards.
-I realized that leprechaun homes would be better suited to my standards, because this allowed me to tie in our heat unit with insulators and conductors.
+I realized that leprechaun homes would suit my standards better.
+This allowed me to tie in our heat unit with insulators and conductors.

 In this project (which you can download for free here), students design a leprechaun home that must protect leprechauns from the elements, as well as provide insulation from the heat and cold.
 This can be completed as a St. Patrick’s Day STEM project and the homes can be constructed at school or at home.
 I’ve included teacher and student directions, as well as a few graphic organizers to guide students through the process.